 The fibres which are obtained from plants and animals are known as natural fibres whereas synthetic fibres are man-made fibres; most of them are prepared from raw materials (petroleum) called as petrochemicals.

 Examples of natural fibres are cotton and jute whereas examples of synthetic fibres are: nylon, polyester, etc. Fibres that are obtained from the plants are known as plant fibres.
 On the other hand, fibres that are obtained from the animals are known as animal fibres.

 Plants including cotton, jute, flax and hemp are used to obtain plant fibres.
 Many plant fibres are produced as field crops.

-Some of the examples of the plant fibres are given below:
+Some examples of the plant fibres are given below:

 - Cotton is a soft fibre that is obtained from cotton plants and grows as a boll.